fellesverkstedet/fabricatable-machines/theory/README.md

 * Designing 2D to become 3D requires more skills and assembly
 * Only suitable for making small parts

 **CNC mills**

 the good:
-* Very fast (a ShopBot alphs cut at the speed of a 700w lasercutter)
+* Very fast (a ShopBot alpha cut at the speed of a 700w lasercutter)
 * Very accurate
 * Real hardcore materials (Aluminum, brass, bronze, steel and thick Delrin/POM)
 * High resolution 3D surfaces